boost-ext/di/doc/overview.md

 ###Error messages

+[Boost].DI is designed to give great diagnostic errors.
+The examples below will show you the actual error messages for different scenarios.

 | Error | `type<T>::is_abstract` |
 | ---------- | ----------- |
 | Description | type `T` is abstract |